lartod/fMRI/README.md

 # fMRI
-SPM scripts
-This a preprocessing pipeline for the fMRI analysis (multiecho, multiband) Further descriptions are in the uploaded readme.txt files
+This is a preprocessing pipeline for the fMRI analysis (multiecho, multiband) Further descriptions are in the readme.txt file